Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Related Work

-Orthogonal to this line of work, dynamic rewriting approaches determine the rewrite order on the fly and backtrack if intermediate results exceed a predefined threshold~\cite{MahzoonGrosseSchollDrechsler-DATE20}.
-This idea was further extended by incorporating literal polarities into the encoding in later work~\cite{KonradScholl-FMCAD24}.
-While this approach is more robust across different circuit architectures, it remains infeasible for certain multiplier designs that require rewriting long standalone carry chains.
+Orthogonal to this line of work, dynamic rewriting determines the rewrite order on the fly and backtracks if intermediate results exceed a predefined threshold~\cite{MahzoonGrosseSchollDrechsler-DATE20}.
+This idea was further extended by incorporating literal polarities into the encoding~\cite{KonradScholl-FMCAD24}.
+While this approach is more robust across different circuit architectures, it remains infeasible for certain multiplier designs.

 Recent approaches depart from the lexicographic ordering and instead employ \emph{degree-compatible} orderings to prevent degree growth during rewriting~\cite{Kaufmann-TACAS25, hofstadler_et_al:LIPIcs.CP.2025.14}.
 By linearizing the specification, rewriting is restricted to linear polynomials, which avoids the monomial blow-up.
 We refer to this approach as \emph{linear rewriting}.